abpframework/abp/docs/en/Data-Seeding.md

 The default seed will be in a unit of work and may use transactions.
 If there are multiple `IDataSeedContributor` or too much data written, it may cause a database timeout error.

-We provide an extension method of `SeedInSeparateUowAsync` to create a separate unit of work for each `IDataSeedContributor`.
+We provide an extension method of `SeedInSeparateUowAsync` for the `IDataSeeder` service to create a separate unit of work for each `IDataSeedContributor`.

 ````csharp
 public static Task SeedInSeparateUowAsync(this IDataSeeder seeder, Guid? tenantId = null, AbpUnitOfWorkOptions options = null, bool requiresNew = false)